Webinar

 Investment considerations in a period of uncertainty

 From an investment perspective, current conflicts have been overshadowed by other underlying market and economic fundamentals.
-In the past two years, equity markets, in particular, have prospered.
+In 2023 and 2024, equity markets prospered.
 With a new presidential administration taking over U.S. leadership, the timing of any changes to U.S. policy as it affects either the Russia-Ukraine or Middle East conflict remain unknown.
 “Capital markets won’t deal in guesses about what may come,” says Haworth.
 “They’ll wait for something more concrete.”

 Be sure to talk to your financial professional about what steps may be most appropriate for your circumstances.